-A study conducted by the University of Arizona and Good Housekeeping found refrigerator water filters are one of the most effective refrigerator water filters available for removing pollutants.
-Fridge water filters are even more effective at removing contaminants than pitcher water filters, which many of us use at home.
+A study conducted by the University of Arizona and Good Housekeeping found refrigerator water filters are one of the most effective ways to remove pollutants.
+Fridge water filters are even more effective at removing contaminants than pitcher water filters, which many use at home.

 Refrigerator filters for water-dispensing fridges are essential to every home.
 Not only do these filters remove contaminants from your drinking water, but they also remove any doubt you may have about the quality of water your family is drinking.
-Nobody should have to worry whether their water is safe to drink or not.
-Everyone should be able to rest assured knowing the water in their house is pure and healthy.
-Using an effective refrigerator water filter gives families one less thing to worry about.
+Nobody should have to worry whether their water is safe to drink.
+Everyone should feel confident knowing the water in their home is pure and healthy, meaning there’s one less thing to worry about.

 How Do Refrigerator Water Filters Work?

 You may be asking, “What exactly do the filters do?
 How do they clean my water?”
 Well, it’s pretty simple.

 Refrigerator water filters clear contaminants by forcing the water through activated carbon located inside the filters.
 The carbon acts like a contaminant magnet trapping pollutants and particles—the end product: clean, healthy drinking water for you and your family.

 That’s it.
 Yes, it’s really that simple!